pushlabsco/video-background-pro-docs/using-siteorigin.md

+---
+title: Using SiteOrigin
+description: Using SiteOrigin Page Builder to Create a Video Background
+---

 # Using SiteOrigin Page Builder to Create a Video Background

 SiteOrigin Page Builder is a great tool to create website elements without much coding experience in WordPress.
 Thankfully, Video Background Pro has a great SiteOrigin integration that lets you add video backgrounds through SiteOrigin Page Builder's `Row` widgets.